cs231n/cs231n.github.io/google_cloud_tutorial.md

 You can read [here](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/ "Title") for more details.

 On your local browser, if you go to http://localhost:\<PORT-NUMBER\>, you should see something like the screen below.
 You should now be able to start working on your assignments.
+Don't forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances).

 <div class='fig figcenter fighighlight'>
   <img src='/assets/jupyter-screen.png'>